RomanPlusPlus/open-source-human-mind/README.md

 As far as I know, it's the first human mind released into Public Domain, no conditions attached.

+# How to use

+Clone this repo and give the texts to the LLM of your preferrence.
+You can find the recommended system message in system_message.txt

 # The current state of the project

 At the time of writing, there is no mind uploading technology capable of fully digitizing a human mind yet.
 But fortunately, humans are capable of communicating their thoughts and memories directly, without scanning the brain.
 I use this workaround to (kinda) upload my mind, by writing down thousands of my memories, and by writing a highly detailed self-description.